ariksman/CoreDemoApp/README.md

 ## Description
 The program is implemented with .NET Core 3.0 preview (3.0.0-rc1-19456-20), follows the MVVM design principle and uses WPF for the user interface.
-Additionally, code is divided into layers and utilizing onion structure and CQS for use-case implementation.
+Additionally, the code is divided into layers, utilizing onion structure and CQS approach for the use-case implementation.

 ## Frameworks